 Latest Blogs

 This analysis was originally posted by Audit Analytics.
+The uncertainty caused by COVID-19 is causing companies in Europe to reevaluate their ability to continue as a going concern.
 A going concern modification is the expressed uncertainty that a company is unable to continue in the near future.
 Generally speaking, this uncertainty relates to whether the company will exist for another 12 months.
-Audit Analytics recently started collecting going concern modifications in the Europe Audit Opinions database.
-As of today, we have identified more than 170 going concern modifications from the opinions of over 100…
+The audit opinion of Intu Properties PLC [XLON:INTU], a UK based real estate investment…

 Jessica McKeon